bzjan/pathogen_sensing/README.md

-# pathogen_sensing
+# Pathogen Sensing Project
-Code for pathogen sensing with biphase emulsion droplets (Simulations, Analysis, Visualization)
+This repository contains the code for pathogen sensing with biphase emulsion droplets (Simulations, Analysis, Visualization)